message/iata/SG.md

 - stayed in Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin, or Zhejiang in the last 7 days before departure; and
 - have a return ticket or proof of other transportation arrangements to depart from Singapore.
 - This does not apply to returning passengers with a Work Pass, Student's Pass, Dependant’s Pass, or Long-Term Visit Pass who have a Entry Travel Pass issued by the Brunei authorities under the Singapore-Brunei Reciprocal Green Lane, an invitation letter issued by the Chinese authorities under the Singapore-China Fast Lane, a Singapore-Germany-Singapore (SGS) Travel Pass issued by the Singaporean-German Chamber of Industry and Commerce under the Singapore-Germany Reciprocal Green Lane, an electronic visa issued by the Indonesian authorities, an approval letter issued by the Embassy of Japan under the Singapore-Japan Reciprocal Green Lane, an approval letter issued by the Korea (Rep.) Embassy in Singapore under the Singapore-ROK Fast Lane, or a MyTravelPass approval letter issued by the Malaysian authorities under the Singapore-Malaysia Reciprocal Green Lane.
 They do not require an approval letter from the Safe Travel Office (STO), Ministry of Manpower (MOM), or Ministry of Education (MOE).
-2. Passengers entering and transiting Singapore must have a negative COVID-19 PCR test taken at most 48 hours before departure.
-The test result must be in English and must include the date the test was taken, and a minimum of 2 personal identifiers as stated in the passport (i.e. name and either date of birth or passport number).
+2. Passengers entering and transiting through Singapore must have a negative COVID-19 PCR test taken at most 48 hours before departure from the first embarkation point.
+If passengers have transited for more than 24 hours before arriving in Singapore, the negative test must be taken at most 48 hours before departure of the last direct flight to Singapore.
+The test result must:
+- be in English; and
+- include the date the test was taken; and
+- include a minimum of 2 personal identifiers as stated in the passport (i.e. name and either date of birth or passport number).
 More details can be found at <a href="https://www.moh.gov.sg/covid-19/faqs/faqs---border-measures-and-changes-to-stay-home-notice-requirements">https://www.moh.gov.sg/covid-19/faqs/faqs---border-measures-and-changes-to-stay-home-notice-requirements</a> .
 - This does not apply to:
 - passengers younger than 3 years;
 - passengers who in the past 21 days have only been in or transited through China (People’s Rep.), Chinese Taipei, Hong Kong (SAR China) or Macao (SAR China).